keycloakify/keycloakify-starter-angular-vite/README.md

     <br/>
 </p>

 This starter is based on Vite and Angular.
-There is also [a Webpack based starter](https://github.com/keycloakify/keycloakify-starter-angular).
+There is also [a native esbuild Angular starter](https://github.com/keycloakify/keycloakify-starter-angular).

 # Quick start